Manhunt underway for man who livestreamed homicide

-CLEVELAND (AP) — Cleveland’s police chief says a manhunt is underway for a suspect they say killed a man while streaming the homicide live on Facebook.
+CLEVELAND (AP) — Cleveland’s police chief says a manhunt is underway for a suspect that police say killed a man while streaming the homicide live on Facebook.

 Calvin Williams said Sunday that he’s urging Steve Stephens to turn himself in and not to “do anymore harm to anybody.”